kyoukaya/gbf-scraper/readme.md

-# granblue-scraper
+# gbf-scrape

-Quick script thrown together to scrape and parse data from GW.
-Collects information from the top 80k individual ranking and individual guilds from a dictionary.
-Should take around 1.5 - 2 hrs to scrape the 80k rankings.
-Also includes a script to append rank and honor data to memers in guilds.
+A couple of simple scripts thrown together to scrape and parse data from Granblue Fantasy's guild wars (GWs) and maybe other stuff too.
+Requests are not threaded but the script is easily instanced, `gw_scheduled_tasks.py`.

 ## Installation